0ETI-H/local_manga_webserver/README.md

 # Local Manga Reader

-Provides a manga reading client in the browser (localhost:3000)
+Provides a manga reader webserver (localhost:3000)

-Uses next.js for ssr to scan public folder for manga.
+Uses next.js for SSR to scan public/manga folder for manga to display

 How to use:
 Put a folder with manga title followed by images.